Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 The College of Nursing is an integral part of the University of Iowa health science campus, sharing in and contributing to teaching, research, and patient care resources that have earned international recognition.
 The University provides an unusually fine setting for nursing preparation because the educational and clinical resources vital to educating nurses are available on or near the campus.
 Faculty and students participate fully in University life and contribute their time, interests, and abilities to the many general and special activities of a major research university.

-The college's Bachelor of Science in Nursing (B.S.N.), Master of Science in Nursing (M.S.N.), clinical nurse leader (in the M.S.N.), and Doctor of Nursing Practice (D.N.P.) programs are accredited by the Commission on Collegiate Nursing Education (CCNE), an autonomous accrediting arm of the American Association of Colleges of Nursing (AACN).
+The college's Bachelor of Science in Nursing (B.S.N.), the Clinical Nurse Leader (CNL) program (in the Master of Science in Nursing), and the Doctor of Nursing Practice (D.N.P.) programs are accredited by the Commission on Collegiate Nursing Education (CCNE), an autonomous accrediting arm of the American Association of Colleges of Nursing (AACN).
 They also are approved by the Iowa Board of Nursing.
 The anesthesia nursing program (in the Doctor of Nursing Practice) is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.

-Graduates of the prelicensure B.S.N. qualify to take the licensure examination required for practice as registered nurses (RN).
+Graduates of the prelicensure B.S.N. qualify to take the National Council Licensure Examination (NCLEX) required for practice as registered nurses (RN).
 Graduates of advanced practice majors in the graduate program are eligible to take certification examinations and apply for Advanced Registered Nurse Practitioner (ARNP) licensure.

-College of Nursing students may participate in the Aging Studies Program, which provides undergraduate students with a multidisciplinary approach to gerontology.
+College of Nursing students may participate in the Aging and Longevity Studies Program, which provides undergraduate students with a multidisciplinary approach to gerontology.
 The program offers a certificate and a minor.
-Students plan their course of study with their academic advisor in close cooperation with the Aging Studies Program coordinator.
-See Aging Studies (College of Liberal Arts and Sciences) in the Catalog for details.
-The Aging Studies Program is administered by the School of Social Work (College of Liberal Arts and Sciences).
+Students plan their course of study with their academic advisor in close cooperation with the Aging and Longevity Studies Program coordinator.
+See Aging and Longevity Studies (College of Liberal Arts and Sciences) in the Catalog for details.
+The Aging and Longevity Studies Program is administered by the School of Social Work (College of Liberal Arts and Sciences).

 Related Certificate: Informatics